nais/doc/docs/auth/entra-id/how-to/consume-m2m.md

 # Consume internal API as an application

-This how-to guides you through the steps required to consume an API secured with [Entra ID](../README.md) as an application.
+This how-to guides you through the steps required to consume an API secured with [Entra ID](../README.md) as an application (or a machine user).
 This is also known as the _machine-to-machine (M2M)_ or _client credentials_ flow.

 ## Prerequisites